Sonnerz/project05-fullstack-django/README.md

 **PAGE :: View all features (issues/all_features/)**

 The page displays a paginated list of all requested features.
-Users can filter by feature status.
+Users can filter by the status of the feature.

 **PAGE :: Request a feature  (/issues/newfeature/>**

-The page will allow a user to request a new feature for review Menu options:
+The page will allow a user to request a new feature for review.
+A minimum of 2 hours must be paid before a new feature request is reviewed.
+Menu options:
 *   Title
 *   Details